 Thankfully, that modesty only extends up to a certain point, and Still On Your Side can’t resist throwing in a whacking great key-change.
 It gives BBMak a welcome opportunity to cut loose with some triumphant ad-libs (“Don’t you know that I’m still on your si-i-i-ide””) and screeching electric guitar riffs.
 In many respects, this feels like a victory lap for the group, which, after just two singles, would be premature for almost any other act, but in this case, it is well deserved.
 The broader context surrounding BBMak’s unprecedented rise to fame gives Still On Your Side an aura of assured confidence.
 Success in the UK may have been desirable, but anything they achieved here now was a bonus.

-That’s not to say there wasn’t considerable effort invested into making Still On Your Side a hit here.
-Not least because two music videos were commissioned with visual treatments that are regionalised quite literally to the territories they’re aimed at, and there’s no mistaking which is which.
+Two music videos were created for Still On Your Side.
+And – rather quirkily – the first was filmed in America for the scrapped UK release of the single in 1999, while the second was shot in the UK and premiered in America (though later accompanied the re-release here).
 The original opens with two of the most stereotypical Italian-American removal men you can imagine; they turn up to what is – apparently – one of the most accident-prone hotspots in the city, bantering with thick New York accents (“Whaddya got gas or somethin’”).
 As BBMak perform Still On Your Side, they are conveniently on-hand to pull a woman out of the way of a falling wardrobe (hence the removal men), a stray baseball (very on-brand) and oncoming traffic (now, that’s just careless).
 It’s a great looking video that is well-suited to the American market and presents the group in an utterly charming way without coming across as sycophantic.

 Meanwhile, back in the UK, Still On Your Side peaked at #8, becoming BBMak’s second top ten hit.
 It wasn’t a disaster by any means, but you have to wonder whether, behind-the-scenes, Telstar were slightly miffed at what could be perceived as a stubbornly modest reception to the group here.
 If they weren’t at this point, they certainly had good reason to feel that way a few weeks later when Sooner Or Later was released and peaked at #16, spending just three weeks in the top 75.